psy0rz/ledder/ledder/animations/ReinsCollection/readme.md

 ## 3D
 * Cube  - 3D cube with rotation calculation bugs....but it looks nice
+* Cubevec3 - slightly improved version of cube..has still som enice looking error
-* Cube2 - An animated 3d cube without errors...there are more 3d shapes in the code
+* Cube2 - An animated 3d cube without errors...there are more 3d shapes in the code you can use
 * DNA   - DNA ladder with 3d fading effect
 * Grasmaaier - Landscape version of DNA

 ## Clocks
 * Clock  - A combined digital and analogue clock
 * ClockAnalogue - An analogue clock, best viewed on 32x32 displays or larger
-* Sensorclock32x8 - A digital clock and MQTT sensor value display for temperature, humidity and pressure
+* Sensorclock32x8 - A digital clock and MQTT sensor value display for temperature, humidity and pressure.
+Optimized for 32x8 displays but works on others

 ## Fractals
 * Julibrot - Mandelbrot and Julia fractal sets with animated zoom and user configurable zoom, speed and colorpalette